The Fall of Mankind

 These are fundamental questions of human existence addressed through the story of “The Fall”.
-The Fall refers to the Judeo-Christian origin story of humanity, in which the first humans transition from a harmonious and obedient relationship with God in a garden paradise (Eden) to a disobedient separation in a world filled with disobedience and death.
+The Fall refers to the Judeo-Christian origin story of humanity, in which the first humans transition from a harmonious relationship with God in a garden paradise (Eden) to separation in a world filled with discordance and death.
 The transition starts with a snake, as told in Genesis.

 “Now the serpent was more crafty than any other beast of the field that the Lord God had made.

 He said to the woman, “Did God actually say, ‘You shall not eat of any tree in the garden’?”
 And the woman said to the serpent, “We may eat of the fruit of the trees in the garden, but God said, ‘You shall not eat of the fruit of the tree that is in the midst of the garden, neither shall you touch it, lest you die.’”
 But the serpent said to the woman, “You will not surely die.
 For God knows that when you eat of it your eyes will be opened, and you will be like God, knowing good and evil.”
 So when the woman saw that the tree was good for food, and that it was a delight to the eyes, and that the tree was to be desired to make one wise, she took of its fruit and ate, and she also gave some to her husband who was with her, and he ate.
 Then the eyes of both were opened, and they knew that they were naked.
 And they sewed fig leaves together and made themselves loincloths.”
 Genesis 3:1-7 English Standard Version